Do you know people who have had cataract surgery? Maybe you have. Likely we all will need it if we live long enough.

 There was the Cultic cataract in action.
 I shared a few verses like John 3:16; 5:24; and Eph 2:8-9 with them.
 Guess what?
 Suddenly they weren’t interested in talking with me anymore.
 When things started getting uncomfortable for them, when they didn’t have an answer for me, and worse, when they started thinking maybe I might be right about the Scriptures, they fled for their lives.

-I think our job as spiritual surgeons is to take out their cloudy lenses and replace them with new clear ones.
-Of course, we can’t do that.
-But the Holy Spirit can.
-He did that for us one day in the past.
+I think our job as spiritual surgeons is to be part of the surgical team that removes the cloudy lenses and replaces them with new ones.
+Of course, we can’t do that by ourselves.
+Faith in Christ comes from God’s Word (Rom 10:17).
+In most cases, many people sow the seed of the Word of God in a person’s life over time.
+The Word is preparing the patient.
+When the patient is ready (i.e., open and seeking the truth, Acts 17:27), the Holy Spirit removes the spiritual cataracts and then he sees and believes in the Lord Jesus for everlasting life.
+The Holy Spirit did that for us one day in the past.
 See Acts 16:14.
 He will do it for those to whom we witness if they are open (see Acts 13:46, 48; 17:27).

 Of course, in order to grow in our faith, we may need some ongoing improvements to our spiritual vision.
 But that comes in time if we sit under the clear teaching of God’s Word.
 The more we fall in love with the Lord Jesus Christ, the more our lives are transformed (2 Cor 3:18).